nipsalvin/Django_Travel/README.md

 # Django_Travel
-> This is WebApp template for a tours & travel company.
+> This is a WebApp template for a tours & travel company.

 > Create a virtual environment `python -m venv venv`.